Existence and uniqueness of global Koopman eigenfunctions for stable fixed points and periodic orbits: Applications

-\begin{Rem}[Isostables and isostable coordinates] It follows from the discussion after \cite[Def.~2]{mauroy2013isostables} that the definition of \concept{isostables} given in that paper---for $\Phi$ having a globally attracting hyperbolic fixed point $x_0$ with $\D_{x_0}\Phi^1$ having a unique eigenvalue $e^{\mu_1}$ (or complex conjugate pair of eigenvalues) of largest modulus---is equivalent to the following.
-Isostables as defined in \cite{mauroy2013isostables} are the level sets of the modulus $|\psi_1|$ of a principal eigenfunction $\psi_1$ satisfying \eqref{eq:koopman-efunc} with $\mu = \mu_1$.
-Because $e^{\mu_1}$ is the ``slowest'' eigenvalue of $\D_{x_0}\Phi^1$, Proposition \ref{prop:koopman-cka-fix} implies that any such $\psi_1\in C^1(Q,\C)$ is unique modulo scalar multiplication for a $C^1$ dynamical system without any further assumptions (since $\nu(e^\mu,\D_{x_0}\Phi^1) = 1$), and such a unique eigenfunction exists if $\Phi\in C^{1,\alpha}_{\textnormal{loc}}$ for some $\alpha > 0$ (since $\nu(e^\mu,\D_{x_0}\Phi^1) = 1 < 1 + \alpha$ for any $\alpha > 0$).
-Since the complex conjugate $\bar{\psi}_1$ is a principal eigenfunction satisfying \eqref{eq:koopman-efunc} with $\mu = \bar{\mu}_1$, it follows that the isostables as defined in \cite{mauroy2013isostables} are unique even if $\mu_1 \in \C \setminus \R$.
-A uniqueness proof for analytic isostables under the additional assumptions of $(\D_{x_0}\Phi^1, \D_{x_0}\Phi^1)$ $\infty$-nonresonance and an analytic vector field was given in \cite{mauroy2013isostables}.
-For the special case that the eigenvalue of largest modulus is real, unique, and algebraically simple, in \cite[p.~23]{mauroy2013isostables} these authors do point out that uniqueness of $C^1$ isostables follows from the fact that the isostables are the unique $C^1$ global strong stable manifolds---leaves of the unique global strong stable foliation---over an attracting, normally hyperbolic, $1$-dimensional, inflowing invariant ``slow manifold'', and this argument works even if the dynamical system is only $C^1$ (see \cite{kvalheim2018global} for detailed information on the global stable foliation of an inflowing invariant manifold).
-The slow manifold is itself generally non-unique without further assumptions, but this does not affect the isostable uniqueness argument.
+\begin{Rem}[Isostables and isostable coordinates] It follows from the discussion after \cite[Def.~2]{mauroy2013isostables} that the definition of \concept{isostables} given in that paper---for $\Phi$ having an attracting hyperbolic fixed point $x_0$ with basin of attraction $Q$ and with $\D_{x_0}\Phi^1$ having a unique eigenvalue $e^{\mu_1}$ (or complex conjugate pair of eigenvalues) of largest modulus---is equivalent to the following.
+Isostables as defined in \cite{mauroy2013isostables} are the level sets of the modulus $|\psi_1|$ of a principal eigenfunction $\psi_1$ defined on $Q$ and satisfying \eqref{eq:koopman-efunc} with exponent $\mu = \mu_1$.
+Because $e^{\mu_1}$ is the ``slowest'' eigenvalue of $\D_{x_0}\Phi^1$, Proposition \ref{prop:koopman-cka-fix} implies that, for any $\alpha > 0$, any such $\psi_1\in \CL^{1,\alpha}(Q,\C)$ satisfying \eqref{eq:koopman-efunc} with exponent $\mu_1$ is unique modulo scalar multiplication for a $C^1$ dynamical system $\Phi$ without any further assumptions (since $|e^{\mu_1}|>|e^{\mu_1}|^{1+\alpha}=\left(\rho\left(\D_{x_0}\Phi^1\right)\right)^{1+\alpha}$).
+Furthermore, such a unique eigenfunction always exists if $\Phi\in C^{1,\alpha}_{\textnormal{loc}}$ and if $w\D_{x_0}\Phi^t = e^{\mu t}w$ for all $t\in \Grp$, where $w$ is a left eigenvector of $\D_{x_0}\Phi^1$ with eigenvalue $e^{\mu}$.\footnote{By Example \ref{ex:intuition}, if $\Grp = \R$ and $\Phi$ is the flow of a $\CL^{1,\alpha}$ vector field $f$, these assumptions are automatically satisfied if $w$ is a left eigenvector of $\D_{x_0}f$ with eigenvalue $\mu$.} Since the complex conjugate $\bar{\psi}_1$ is a principal eigenfunction satisfying \eqref{eq:koopman-efunc} with exponent $\mu = \bar{\mu}_1$, it follows that the isostables as defined in \cite{mauroy2013isostables} are unique even if $\mu_1 \in \C \setminus \R$.
+A uniqueness proof for analytic isostables under the additional assumptions of $(\D_{x_0}\Phi^1, \D_{x_0}\Phi^1)$ $\infty$-nonresonance and of dynamics generated by an analytic vector field was given in \cite[App.~A]{mauroy2013isostables}.
+For the special case that the eigenvalue of largest modulus is real, unique, and algebraically simple, in \cite[p.~23]{mauroy2013isostables} these authors do point out that uniqueness of $C^1$ isostables (if they exist) follows from the fact that they coincide with the unique $C^1$ \concept{global (strong) stable manifolds} \cite[pp.~4208,~4211]{kvalheim2018global} over\footnote{In general, the (strong) stable manifolds are the \concept{leaves} of the unique \concept{global (strong) stable foliation} \cite[p.~4208]{kvalheim2018global} of the \concept{global (center-)stable manifold} \cite[p.~4208]{kvalheim2018global} of an (inflowing) normally hyperbolic invariant manifold \cite{fenichel1971persistence,hirsch1977,eldering2013normally}; these leaves generalize the isochrons \cite{isochrons} of an attracting hyperbolic limit cycle. } an attracting, \concept{normally hyperbolic} \cite[p.~4207]{kvalheim2018global}, $1$-dimensional, \concept{inflowing invariant manifold} \cite[p.~4211]{kvalheim2018global}; this argument works even if the dynamical system is only $C^1$ (see \cite{kvalheim2018global} for detailed information on the global stable foliation of an inflowing invariant manifold).
+The $1$-dimensional invariant ``slow'' manifold is itself generally non-unique without further assumptions, but this does not affect the isostable uniqueness argument.
 However, as pointed out in \cite[p.~23]{mauroy2013isostables}, this argument does not work when the eigenvalue of largest modulus is not real, because in this case the isostables can no longer be interpreted as strong stable manifolds (e.g., the relevant slow manifold is now $2$-dimensional, so the dimension of the codimension-1 isostables is too large by $1$).